We're supporting you through the latest government restrictions

-All non-essential retail, hospitality and personal care services must close, or remain closed.
-Restaurants can continue delivery, takeaway or click-and-collect of food and non-alcoholic drinks, but venues will no longer be able to serve takeaway or click-and-collect alcohol.
+All non-essential retail, hospitality and personal care services must currently remain closed.
+Restaurants can continue delivery, takeaway or click-and-collect of food and non-alcoholic drinks, but venues are not currently able to serve takeaway or click-and-collect alcohol.

 In July 2020, we put in place several temporary road closures and suspended bays in the district in order to help facilitate social distancing and prevent overcrowding.
 These changes were part of a raft of Reopening High Streets Safely (RHSS) temporary measures to help stop the spread of COVID-19, funded by the European Regional Development Fund (ERDF).

 For background, the measures introduced in consultation with the Highways Authority (Kent County Council) were:

 - Temporarily suspending 14 parking bays along Harbour Parade in Ramsgate, from Little Ships through to The Queens Head, in order to widen the pavement.

 - Temporarily shutting off The Parade in Margate which is very narrow.

 - Limiting traffic by making King Street, Market Street and Lombard Street in Margate Old Town access only.